quanteda/quanteda/paper/paper.md

 reducing memory usage.
 Many of the text processing functions are parallelized using the Intel TBB library via the **RcppParallel** package [@RcppParallel].

-# Models and statistics texts
+# Models and textual statistics

 **quanteda** is especially suited to research because it was designed from the outset for the social scientific analysis of textual data.
 Its "textmodel"